usnistgov/thermoextrap/README.md

 - pymbar (optional --- for comparisons)

 # Installation
-Move into the repository directory `libExtrap` and run
+Move into the repository directory `thermoExtrap` and run
 ```
 pip install .
 ```